Most major financial institutions fall into two categories – credit unions or banks.

 A credit union has one role, which is to serve its members.
 Members are the union’s depositors, and the union is obligated to pay them dividends.

 Another difference between the two is their membership.
-While a credit union operates locally and has fewer members, a bank can accommodate any member of the public interested in their services.
+While a credit union operates locally and has fewer members, a bank can accommodate any member of the public interested in its services.

 If you’re considering joining a local credit union, it may be helpful to understand the advantages and disadvantages of these financial institutions.